Where the open source database community meets: Use code PERCONA75 and secure your spot for Percona Live. Register

 Share this Post:

-Well, it’s that time of the year when once again we have a look at the newest version of PostgreSQL.
+It is that time of year when we once again look at the newest version of PostgreSQL.

-As tradition dictates, here at Percona, the team is given a list of features to write about.
-Mine happened to be about a very basic and, I might add, important function i.e. SELECT DISTINCT.
+As tradition dictates here at Percona, the team is given a list of features to write about.
+Mine happened to be about a basic and important function: SELECT DISTINCT.

-Before getting into the details I’d like to mention a couple of caveats regarding how the results were derived for this blog:
+Before getting into the details, I would like to mention a couple of caveats about how the results were derived for this blog:

-1. The tables are pretty small and of a simple architecture.
+1. The tables are small and use a simple architecture.

-2. Because this demonstration was performed upon a relatively low-powered system, the real metrics have the potential of being significantly greater than what is demonstrated.
+2. Because this demonstration was performed on a relatively low-powered system, the real-world metrics have the potential to be significantly greater than what is demonstrated here.

 What is the PostgreSQL SELECT DISTINCT Clause?